Willian199/dart_ddi/README.md

  * If you call dispose, only the Application childrens will be disposed.

 ## Application
-`Description`: Generates an instance when first used and reuses it for all subsequent requests during the application's execution.
+Generates an instance when first used and reuses it for all subsequent requests during the application's execution.

 `Recommendation`: Indicated for objects that need to be created only once per application and shared across different parts of the code.